 Presentation & Award

-- Awards will be presented at the 2016 AMSA National Convention in Washington, DC at the General Session on Thursday, February 23, 2017 and at the Annual GLMA Conference in September, 2017.
+- Awards will be presented at the 2018 AMSA National Convention in Washington, DC and at the Annual GLMA Conference (date TBD).

 - Award recipients will be presented with a plaque.